grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

        --delete-delay=0
    ```

-3) Remove the duplicated blocks
+3. Remove the duplicated blocks.

-   If two replicas of Prometheus instances are deployed for HA, then only upload the blocks from one of the replicas and drop the other.
+   If two replicas of Prometheus instances are deployed for high-availability, then only upload the blocks from one of the replicas and drop from the other replica.

    ```bash
    # Get list of all blocks in the bucket